fpco/unliftio/unliftio/README.md

 instances, and a collection of common functions working with it.
 Not sure what the `MonadUnliftIO` typeclass is all about?
 Read on!

+__NOTE__ This library is young, and will likely undergo some serious changes over time.
+It's also very lightly tested.
+That said: the core concept of `MonadUnliftIO` has been refined for years and is pretty solid, and even though the code here is lightly tested, the vast majority of it is simply apply `withUnliftIO` to existing functionality.
+Caveat emptor and all that.

 ## Quickstart

 * Replace imports like `Control.Exception` with